Why to Have an Adults-Only Wedding

-A formal wedding is not fun for parents if they have to look after children and it’s definitely not fun for children.
-See wording options #1 and #2 (see below) for the best way to traditionally tell folks to make it a date night.
+A formal wedding is not fun for parents if they have to look after children and it’s definitely not much fun for children.
+See wording options below for the best way to traditionally tell folks to make it a date night.

 Many venues have a limited amount of seating, which means you have to limit your guest list.
-You certainly don’t have to say “no children” but you will want to be clear who is invited.
-We suggest option #4 below.
+The key to fitting all your wedding guests into your space is careful and intentional inviting.

 We know you enjoy your friends’ children, and we’re certain your friends realize this as well.
 However, inviting everyone’s kids could be overwhelming (and expensive).
-We suggest using wording options #3 or #5 because they put a fun twist on “no children” wording.
+Keep scrolling for fun ways to tell your friends you love their kids, but won’t be inviting them to your wedding.

 You don’t have to feel bad about this but you do have to be polite.
-We suggest wording option #2 for sure and #1 if your invitation includes both inner and outer envelopes.
+Be direct about your plans for a kid-free day.

 Now, let’s talk through how to properly word your wedding invitations so that your guests understand that their kids are not invited to your wedding.

 Properly addressing your inner and outer envelopes is the first step toward letting guests know exactly who is invited.
-Be sure to read up on How to Address Wedding Invitationsto learn more about this important step.
+Be sure to read up on how to address wedding invitation envelopes to learn more about this important step.

 Adults-only ceremony and reception